 The soils have become depleted of vitamins and minerals

 Although more and more French people are turning to a more varied diet and opting for healthier choices, today's diet contains fewer vitamins and minerals than before.
-Indeed, the micronutrient richness of the foods we consume automatically depends on the quality of the soil in which they are grown.
-Due to intensive agriculture, soils have gradually become poorer and the concentration of micronutrients in fruits, vegetables and cereals has therefore decreased considerably.
-Farmers have doubled or even tripled their yield by relying mainly on harmful substances (fertilizers and pesticides) and mechanization.
-Unfortunately, focusing on modern agriculture with high yields has gradually led to a decline in the nutritional quality of our food .
-The same portion of tomatoes, potatoes and corn provides far fewer essential nutrients than in the past.
-In particular, there is a large decrease in iron, zinc, calcium, selenium and vitamin C in a large number of common foods .
-Refining cereals can, for example, deprive them of 80% of their magnesium .
-Studies carried out in 2004 in the United States, on 43 fruits and vegetables, indicate that nutrient concentrations have decreased: by 20% for vitamin C, 15% for iron, 16% for calcium or even 6% for proteins .
+Indeed, the micronutrient richness of the foods we eat automatically depends on the quality of the soil in which they are grown.
+Due to intensive agriculture, soils have gradually become depleted and the micronutrient concentration of fruits, vegetables and cereals has therefore considerably decreased.
+Farmers have doubled or even tripled their yields by relying mainly on harmful substances (fertilizers and pesticides) and mechanization.
+Unfortunately, focusing on modern agriculture with high yields has gradually led to a decrease in the nutritional quality of our food .
+The same portion of tomato, potato, corn provides far fewer essential nutrients than before.
+In particular, we are seeing a significant decrease in iron, zinc, calcium, selenium and vitamin C in many common foods .
+For example, refining grains can strip them of 80% of their magnesium .
+Studies conducted in 2004 in the United States on 43 fruits and vegetables indicate that nutrient concentrations have decreased: by 20% for vitamin C, 15% for iron, 16% for calcium and 6% for protein .
 This is why eating healthy and balanced does not automatically provide the recommended nutrient intake and is compatible with supplementation.

-The numerous changes in our economic, social and cultural environment have impacted our eating habits and our health.
+The many changes in our economic, social, and cultural environment have impacted our eating habits and our health.
 In the past, the French ate better because they had more time to devote to cooking.
-They knew what they were eating since they prepared home-cooked meals from nutrient-rich fruits and vegetables.
-Food production processes have rapidly become industrialized and the use of preservatives and additives has become more widespread.
-Consumption of processed products has increased considerably, at the expense of fresh products.
+They knew what they were eating since they prepared homemade dishes from nutrient-rich fruits and vegetables.
+Food production processes rapidly industrialized, and the use of preservatives and additives became widespread.
+The consumption of processed products increased considerably, at the expense of fresh produce.
 Indeed, in addition to having good taste and a longer shelf life, these products represent a huge time saver.
-Thus, in an environment where convenience and speed have become essential criteria, the consumption of prepared and frozen meals has become common and vegetables are pre-cut and packaged to save time when preparing the meal.
-These new manufacturing processes use thermal, physical and chemical treatments (temperature, sealing and opacity of the pack, etc.) which can directly impact the nutritional value of foods .
-Indeed, they can quickly denature food products by reducing their richness in micronutrients (vitamins, mineral salts, trace elements).
-Cooking can in particular degrade the vitamin content of foods .
-For example, 2 minutes of cooking destroys 80% of vitamin B9 (vitamin essential for the production of our DNA).
+Thus, in an environment where convenience and speed have become essential criteria, the consumption of prepared and frozen meals has become common, and vegetables are pre-cut and packaged to save time during meal preparation.
+These new manufacturing processes use thermal, physical and chemical treatments (temperature, sealing and opacity of the pack, etc.) which can directly impact the nutritional value of food .
+Indeed, they can quickly denature food products by reducing their micronutrient content (vitamins, mineral salts, trace elements).
+Cooking can particularly degrade the vitamin content of food .
+For example, 2 minutes of cooking destroys 80% of vitamin B9 (a vitamin essential for the production of our DNA).

 Lifestyles are changing and leading to deficiencies

-CREDOC, which regularly conducts studies on the eating behavior of the French, estimates that less than 5% of French people eat a truly balanced diet and respect the recommended nutritional intakes.
-Indeed, we notice an abundance of refined carbohydrates and saturated fatty acids in their diet and an insufficiency of vitamins, minerals and amino acids linked to a low consumption of fruits and vegetables.
+CREDOC, which regularly conducts studies on the eating habits of the French, estimates that less than 5% of French people eat a truly balanced diet and meet their recommended nutritional intake.
+Indeed, their diets are rich in refined carbohydrates and saturated fatty acids, while their diets are deficient in vitamins, minerals, and amino acids due to low fruit and vegetable consumption.

-Deficiencies in magnesium , selenium, vitamins C, D, B9, B12, and even omega-3 are alarming the medical world.
-A study carried out by the Institut de Veille Sanitaire (InVS) revealed that almost 80% of the French population suffers from a deficiency in vitamin D, which is essential for our body to strengthen immunity and preserve bone health.
+Deficiencies in magnesium , selenium, vitamins C, D, B9, B12, and omega-3 are alarming the medical world.
+A study conducted by the French Institute for Public Health Surveillance (InVS) revealed that nearly 80% of the French population suffers from a vitamin D deficiency, which is essential for our bodies to strengthen immunity and maintain bone health.
 This vitamin can be provided by food and synthesized by the action of the sun on the skin.
-Unfortunately, the increase in sedentary lifestyle, due in part to urbanization, lack of sport, teleworking, increasing use of screens, impacts the secretion of vitamin D. Added to this is the fact that it is difficult to get enough of it through our diet .
-Iron deficiency is also very significant: between 20% and 25% of the world's population is affected by this deficiency called iron deficiency anemia.
-Magnesium deficiency affects two thirds of the European population.
+Unfortunately, the increase in sedentary lifestyles, due in part to urbanization, lack of exercise, teleworking, and the increasing use of screens, impacts the secretion of vitamin D. Added to this is the fact that it is difficult to obtain enough through our diet .
+Iron deficiency is also very significant: between 20% and 25% of the world's population is affected by this deficiency, which is called iron deficiency anemia.
+Magnesium deficiency affects two-thirds of the European population.

 Stress is everywhere

 Our modern society is increasingly focused on the cult of performance and perfection.
-If this can be seen as a way to stimulate yourself, it is also one of the reasons why stress is present everywhere.
-Often underestimated, it is a social phenomenon that concerns everyone and deserves our attention.
-Manifestations of stress are omnipresent: work overload, health, financial, family or professional problems.
-The health consequences are numerous.
-This stress, which is skyrocketing, is extremely consuming of nutrients and can promote the appearance of pathologies or discomfort, themselves vectors of stress (a real vicious circle)!
-Stress, for example, amplifies the urinary elimination of magnesium .
-Thus, the longer it lasts, the greater the deficit and the more fatigue, and therefore sensitivity to stress, is increased.
-Chronic stress can also impact digestion and in this case, the absorption and assimilation of nutrients does not occur optimally.
+While this can be seen as a way to stimulate oneself, it is also one of the reasons why stress is present everywhere.
+Often underestimated, it is a social phenomenon that affects everyone and deserves our attention.
+The manifestations of stress are omnipresent: work overload, health, financial, family or professional problems.
+The consequences on health are numerous.
+This stress, which is skyrocketing, is particularly extremely consuming of nutrients and can promote the appearance of pathologies or discomforts, themselves vectors of stress (a real vicious circle)!
+Stress amplifies, for example, the urinary elimination of magnesium .
+Thus, the longer it lasts, the greater the deficit and the greater the fatigue, therefore the sensitivity to stress.
+Chronic stress can also impact digestion and in this case, the absorption and assimilation of nutrients is not optimal.
 Maintaining a good work-life balance is a real challenge.
-In the event of physical and psychological stress, our body needs more essential nutrients to function properly.
-Appropriate food supplements can provide the micronutrients necessary for the body to reduce the risk of deficiencies and symptoms linked to stress.
+In times of physical and mental stress, our bodies require more essential nutrients to function properly.
+Appropriate dietary supplements can provide the body with the micronutrients it needs, reducing the risk of deficiencies and stress-related symptoms.

 The body is exposed to increasing oxidative stress

-The environment in which we live can sometimes lead to a strong production of free radicals and create oxidative stress.
-When free radicals are produced in too large quantities, they accumulate in our body and become harmful to our health.
+The environment in which we live can sometimes lead to a high production of free radicals and create oxidative stress.
+When free radicals are produced in excessive quantities, they accumulate in our bodies and become harmful to our health.
 They accelerate the aging of the body and can be the cause of certain degenerative or chronic diseases.
-If diet should normally be sufficient to combat oxidative stress, the explosion of smoking, overconsumption of alcohol and caffeine, exposure to UV rays and pollution, intensive sport or even poor lifestyle requires a greater consumption of antioxidants .
-The role of antioxidants on human health has been proven repeatedly.
-A study carried out in France on 13,017 people over 8 years notably demonstrated a 31% reduction in cancers in men who received nutritional doses of antioxidants .
+While diet should normally be sufficient to combat oxidative stress, the explosion of smoking, overconsumption of alcohol and caffeine, exposure to UV rays and pollution, intensive exercise or even an unhealthy lifestyle requires a greater consumption of antioxidants .
+The role of antioxidants in human health has been proven repeatedly.
+A study conducted in France on 13,017 people over 8 years demonstrated a 31% reduction in cancers in men who received nutritional doses of antioxidants .
 Taking food supplements (rich in vitamins C and E, polyphenols, beta-carotene, etc.) may therefore be necessary to boost our natural defenses, to regain sufficient antioxidant intake and thus avoid any imbalance.

 A growing desire for well-being

-Food supplements not only provide supplementation for our nutritional deficiencies but also help with our health and well-being.
-They are intended for all those who, for reasons linked to current lifestyles, wish to respond to specific problems in a natural way: facilitate their digestion, reduce their sleep and anxiety problems, boost their immune defenses, prepare their skin in the sun, treat skin problems, reduce joint pain, etc. Generally speaking, plants such as vitamins and minerals contribute to well-being and improve our health, by naturally rebalancing our body.
-These supplements in fact participate in a modern approach to naturopathy and are developed with the aim of relieving many ailments.
+Dietary supplements not only provide supplementation for our nutritional deficiencies but also help our health and well-being.
+They are intended for all those who, for reasons related to current lifestyles, wish to address specific issues naturally: facilitate digestion, reduce sleep and anxiety problems, boost immune defenses, prepare skin for the sun, treat skin problems, reduce joint pain, etc. Generally speaking, plants, like vitamins and minerals, contribute to well-being and improve our health by naturally rebalancing our body.
+These supplements are in fact part of a modern approach to naturopathy and are developed with the aim of relieving many ailments.

-Nowadays, food supplements may therefore be necessary.
+Nowadays, dietary supplements may therefore prove necessary.
 The use of plants for health purposes has been known since ancient times.
-If you still have doubts, you can refer to studies published over the last thirty years on the effectiveness of food supplements in recognized medical journals.
-In addition, know that they benefit from a regulatory framework that guarantees consumer protection.
-The DGCCRF carries out regular checks, before and after they are placed on the market.
+If you still have doubts, you can refer to studies published over the last thirty years on the effectiveness of dietary supplements in recognized medical journals.
+Furthermore, be aware that they benefit from a regulatory framework that guarantees consumer protection.
+The DGCCRF conducts regular checks, both before and after they are placed on the market.

-Finally, food supplements should obviously not replace a varied and balanced diet , but rather complement it.
+Finally, dietary supplements should obviously not replace a varied and balanced diet , but rather complement it.
 It is important to choose them according to your needs.
-To know what to choose, it is best to avoid self-medication and to contact a health professional who can guide you, especially for pregnant and breastfeeding women, children and people under medical treatment.
-In order to control the doses and daily intake, remember to refer to the product label , which must include certain indications such as the quantity of active ingredients, the dosage, the duration of use, a note on contraindications , etc.
+To know what to choose, it is best to avoid self-medication and to consult a healthcare professional who can guide you, especially for pregnant and breastfeeding women, children, and people undergoing medical treatment.
+To control doses and daily intake, remember to refer to the product label , which must include certain information such as the quantity of active ingredients, dosage, duration of use, a mention of contraindications, etc.

-For more information about your treatment, we have written a guide to the 10 questions you might ask yourself about your treatment as well as advice on how to take your treatment .
+For more information about your treatment, we have written a guide to the 10 questions you might have about your treatment, as well as advice on how to take your treatment .

-These tips are intended to improve your daily life and in no way replace medical follow-up or a consultation with your naturopath.
-These suggestions should never encourage the reader to withdraw or stop current medical treatment.
+These tips are intended to improve your daily life and are in no way a substitute for medical monitoring or a consultation with your naturopath.
+These suggestions should never encourage the reader to withdraw from or discontinue any ongoing medical treatment.